SDS-EPFL/CodeFor-VisualizingTheWavenumberContentOfAPointPattern/README.md

 [13] tensor_1.5
 ```

+## General implementation

+Note that the methodology of the paper is in the package [PointProcessFilters.jl](https://github.com/SDS-EPFL/PointProcessFilters.jl)

 ## References
+- Grainger, J. P., Rajala, T. A., Murrell, D. J., & Olhede, S. C. (2023).
+Visualizing the Wavenumber Content of a Point Pattern. arXiv preprint arXiv:2306.04198.
-- T. A. Rajala, S. C. Olhede, J. P. Grainger, and D. J. Murrell, “What is the Fourier transform of a spatial point process?”
+- T. A. Rajala, S. C. Olhede, J. P. Grainger, and D. J. Murrell, "What is the Fourier transform of a spatial point process?"
 IEEE Transactions on Information Theory, 2023.
+- Jake P. Grainger.
+(2023).
+"SDS-EPFL/PointProcessFilters.jl: v0.1.0 (v0.1.0)."
+Zenodo. https://doi.org/10.5281/zenodo.8252035